 Death Valley Hotels

 We stayed at The Ranch Oasis at Death Valley.
-It is located in Furnace Creek which is close to most major attractions.
-The Ranch is resort-style with a giant pool, golf course, and tons of amenities.
-The rooms are nothing special, you are really paying for location.
-They have a couple of dining options here along with a General Store.
+It is located in Furnace Creek, which is close to most major attractions.
+The Ranch is resort-style, with a giant pool, golf course, and tons of amenities.
+The rooms are nothing special; you are really paying for the location.
+They have a couple of dining options here, along with a General Store.
 The WIFI wasn’t great, but it did work.
-For one night it was around $350 USD.
+For one night, it was around $350 USD.
 Check Availability Here!

 Stovepipe Wells is the most affordable lodging in the park and is located near Mesquite Sand Dunes.
 However, stories from other travel friends led me to pay the extra money for The Ranch.
 This property also seems to have the most limited availability when I was searching for dates, so there’s that.
 They do have a pool and bar/restaurant.
 Check Availability Here!